 WHAT IS ORTHOKERATOLOGY?

-Orthokeratology, or Ortho-K for short, is a non-surgical and reversible procedure in which custom-designed contact lenses are used to gently reshape the cornea (front surface) of your eye.
-It uses the forces of the eyelid and tear fluid beneath the lens to reshape the top layers of the cornea.
-It is also known as Corneal Reshaping Technology (CRT) and lenses are worn while sleeping and removed in the morning, giving you clear vision during the day without the aid of glasses or contact lenses.
-Orthokeratology may sound dramatic, but it is quite simple.
-‘Ortho’ means to ‘correct’.
-Orthodontics correct teeth.
-Orthokeratology corrects the refractive error by reshaping the cornea.
+Orthokeratology, or Ortho-K, is a non-surgical and reversible treatment that uses custom-designed contact lenses to gently reshape the cornea—the front surface of the eye.
+By leveraging the natural forces of the eyelid and tear fluid beneath the lens, Ortho-K gradually molds the top layers of the cornea.
+Also known as Corneal Reshaping Technology (CRT), these specialized lenses are worn overnight and removed in the morning, providing clear vision throughout the day without the need for glasses or daytime contact lenses.

-Improvements in vision can usually be seen the next day, with the procedure stabilising after a week.
+Improvements in vision can usually be seen the next day, with the procedure stabilizing after a week.
 With high myopia over -6.00D, astigmatism and hyperopia the process can take two to four weeks to achieve full correction.
 Ortho-K does not permanently change the shape of the eye.
 Your eyes’ shape will revert back to their original state within one to four weeks if you stop wearing the lenses.

 HOW NEW IS ORTHO-K?